We must be faithful to God's commandments so we can be prepared to imagine that day when we will see our Heavenly Father again.

 After reflecting on the 9/11 tragedy a year ago, BYU's president counsels students to treat the university, and their bodies, as temples of learning.

-As it moves into the 21st century, the church will continue to grow.
+In the 21st century, the Church will continue to grow.
 One sign of its progress toward the second coming is the building and use of temples.

 The priesthood, the presence of the Holy Ghost, our temple covenants—these are heavenly powers that bless our lives when we live the gospel.

 My dear brothers and sisters, it isn’t often that Sister Tuttle gets to accompany me on church assignments, but she is here tonight, and I’d first like to introduce her to you and then have her say a few words.
 First, you can see that she is beautiful.
 Second, she has a beautiful name.
 Her name is Marné, with a French “é.”
 We have lived in many places fulfilling Church…

 Spencer W. Kimball, speaking of temples now and in the future, tells of a time when temples will be operating night and day to accomplish the Lord's work.

 God will save our generation by sending Elijah with priesthood sealing keys to connect us with our forefathers and our posterity.